Javid Abdelmoneim: Early life and education

-Born in Cambridge to Sudanese Iranian parents.
-Javid spent his first seven years in Khartoum, Sudan, before returning to Cambridge for schooling.
-Javid calls Britain home but has lived, worked and travelled to approximately 80 countries in the world.
-In addition to English, he speaks French, Arabic and Persian.
+Born in Cambridge, England to Sudanese Iranian parents, Javid spent his first seven years in Khartoum, Sudan, before returning to Cambridge for schooling.
+He calls Britain home but has lived, worked and travelled to approximately 80 countries in the world.
+In addition to English, he speaks French, Arabic, and Persian.

-Abdelmoneim is a Member and a Fellow of the Royal College of Physicians and a Trustee of the Royal College of Emergency Medicine, who initially studied medicine at University College London, before undertaking postgraduate training in emergency medicine and a diploma in tropical medicine.
+Abdelmoneim is a Member and a Fellow of the Royal College of Physicians and a Trustee of the Royal College of Emergency Medicine, who initially studied medicine at University College London before undertaking postgraduate training in emergency medicine and a diploma in tropical medicine.